 This is a ruhbarb based chili sauce with pequin peppers, which if the plant is grown here, is called the Superchili.
 Flavoured with rhubarb and herbs, it has a savory, tart flavour complimenting the smokey heat that creeps up like the first sunshine of the year turning to a hot summer, as the sauce is savoured.

-Steaming Rainforest This sauce features the mysterious flavours of the towering rain forest and the trees, with lemony hemlock needles and sorrel complemting green chilis and peppercorns.
+Steaming Rainforest This sauce features the mysterious flavours of the towering rain forest and the trees, with steeped conifer needles and sorrel complemting green chilis.
 It is the milder of the hotsauces, good on eggs, cheeses, rice, avocados, and many other dishes

 Heriot Bay Bonfire (medium heat)